CM-IV/CM-IV/README.md

 - 🔭 I have attained my Bachelor's Degree in Computer Science with a Minor in Mathematics.
 - 🙏 I work as a Fullstack developer.
-- 👯 I’m currently learning Rust.
+- 👯 I’m currently designing my own PCBs with KiCAD and writing firmware for them.